yandex-cloud/terraform-provider-yandex/templates-old/mdb_elasticsearch_cluster/d_mdb_elasticsearch_cluster.md

 # {{.Name}} ({{.Type}})

+**Deprecated.
+Service will be removed soon.
+Please migrate to Yandex Managed OpenSearch cluster**

 Get information about a Yandex Managed Elasticsearch cluster.
 For more information, see [the official documentation](https://yandex.cloud/docs/managed-elasticsearch/concepts).

 ## Example usage